Welcome to the Best Dog Training in Las Vegas!

-Smarty Paws Canine Coaching is a licensed and insured business in Northwest Las Vegas that provides service dog training for owner-and-dog companionships.
+Smarty Paws Canine Coaching is a licensed and insured business in Northwest Las Vegas and now at 4544 W. Russell Rd. in the SouthWest.
+We provide service dog training for owner-and-dog companionships.
 We have been in business for over 10 years in the Las Vegas Valley and have provided training to thousands of dogs in a variety of disciplines, including:

 - Therapy Dog Training

 - Service Dog Training

 - Doggie Day Care/Training

 The training facility is conveniently located at 4161 N Rancho Dr. Ste 120, Las Vegas, NV and is easily accessible from both I-95 and I-215.

 Our New Southwest location at 4544 W. Russell Rd. is 1 block East of Decauter Rd and 1 mile West of I-15.
 We are located in the Diablo Industrial Center.
 You will find us on Google Maps.